Anarchism: Classical era

 During the classical era, anarchists had a militant tendency.
 Not only did they confront state armed forces, as in Spain and Ukraine, but some of them also employed terrorism as propaganda of the deed.
 Assassination attempts were carried out against heads of state, some of which were successful.
 Anarchists also took part in revolutions.
 Many anarchists, especially the Galleanists, believed that these attempts would be the impetus for a revolution against capitalism and the state.
 Many of these attacks were done by individual assailants and the majority took place in the late 1870s, the early 1880s and the 1890s, with some still occurring in the early 1900s.
-Their decrease in prevalence was the result of further judicial power and targeting and cataloging by state institutions.
+Their decrease in prevalence was the result of further judicial power and of targeting and cataloging by state institutions.

 Anarchist perspectives towards violence have always been controversial.
 Anarcho-pacifists advocate for non-violence means to achieve their stateless, nonviolent ends.
 Other anarchist groups advocate direct action, a tactic which can include acts of sabotage or terrorism.
 This attitude was quite prominent a century ago when seeing the state as a tyrant and some anarchists believing that they had every right to oppose its oppression by any means possible.
 Emma Goldman and Errico Malatesta, who were proponents of limited use of violence, stated that violence is merely a reaction to state violence as a necessary evil.

 Anarchists took an active role in strike actions, although they tended to be antipathetic to formal syndicalism, seeing it as reformist.
 They saw it as a part of the movement which sought to overthrow the state and capitalism.
 Anarchists also reinforced their propaganda within the arts, some of whom practiced naturism and nudism.
 Those anarchists also built communities which were based on friendship and were involved in the news media.